 Is the Boboyan Divide a good bikepacking route for beginners?

-Yes, the Boboyan Divide is a great option for beginner bikepackers.
+Yes, this Canberra-based ride is a great option for beginner bikepackers.

 How long does it take to ride the Boboyan Divide?

-You could complete the route in one day, but it’s best to be enjoyed over two days of around 20km per day.
+You could complete the route in one day, but it’s best enjoyed over two days of around 20km per day.

 How long is the Boboyan Divide?